 The F5 5-inch monitor is an excellent choice, especially for people who are looking for something with a smaller display.

-Well there you have it, the 5 best external DSLR monitors that we are recommending you to check out.
+Well there you have it, the 5 best external DSLR monitors that we think are the best on the market.
 Each monitor we have discussed can easily improve your overall filmmaking quality and experience, no matter which option you decide to go for.
 Hopefully this list has helped you figure what kind of external monitor would be best for you.